danielprwn/text-to-speech-react/README.md

 # Text to Speech Web App

-✔ Ability to searching and filtering world countries.
+✔ Ability to convert the entered text into speech.
-✔ Light and dark mode switch.

 ## Technologies
-✅ HTML ✅ CSS ⚛ React JS ✅ Firebase
+✅ HTML ✅ CSS ⚛ React JS

 Download the repository and run it locally: